-- Well thought of KPI's, allowing monitoring of progress and allowing focus on priorities; - Concrete projects and actions, such as: Trim optimization, Voyage optimization software; - Awareness campaign and human factors.
+- well thought of KPIs (Key Performance Indicators), allowing monitoring of progress and allowing focus on priorities; - concrete projects and actions, such as: Trim optimization, Voyage optimization software; - awareness campaign and human factors.

 Since the highest improvements can be expected in the areas of the highest energy consumers, priority was given to the optimization of the propulsion.
 And in this segment the impact of weather and current have the single highest impact.
 For that purpose all masters are provided with a tool which will enable them to simulate and optimize various possible routes in view of the forecasted weather.
 Along the same line of reasoning FutureShip has been ordered to make Computational Fluid Dynamics - model of the LNG's in order to find solutions for enhancing the flow pattern and in order to produce a Trim Optimization Tool.
 In the same category of priorities is the current project which investigates the options for choosing the most appropriate fouling avoiding system.